FyZyX/cabinets/README.md

 ### List files in a directory

-In some situations, you may need to know what files are in a directory before doing any operations. `cabinets` also provides an `ls` function to assist with this.
+In some situations, you may need to know what files are in a directory before doing any operations. `cabinets` also provides an `list` function to assist with this.

 ```python
 import cabinets